N8-B/blog/coercing-with-boolean-number-string-in-javascript.md

-## Coercing with Boolean, Number and String Objects in javascript
+## Coercing with Boolean, Number and String objects in Javascript
 Today we are going to talk about this 3 global Objects(functions)  in Javascript and how to use them as **factory functions** to coerce differents values.
 ##### Important:
 - In javascript [functions are Objects](https://github.com/getify/You-Dont-Know-JS/blob/master/up%20%26%20going/ch2.md#values--types) too.
 Boolean, Number and String are functions.